Stadion Grbavica

-Grbavica Stadium (Stadion Grbavica) is located in Grbavica, Sarajevo, Bosnia and Herzegovina.
-This football stadium has terraces close to the pitch and it is the home stadium of FK Željezničar Sarajevo and one of two stadiums of the national football team of Bosnia and Herzegovina.
-The stadium has a capacity to hold 13,146 seated spectators.
+Grbavica Stadium (Stadion Grbavica) is an association football stadium located in Grbavica, Sarajevo, Bosnia and Herzegovina.
+It is the home stadium of FK Željezničar, and is also occasionally used by the Bosnia and Herzegovina national football team.
+The stadium has a capacity to hold 13,057 seated spectators.
 Grbavica Stadium is also known as Dolina ćupova (en.
 Valley of Jars).

 Construction

 The construction of a sporting facility—that would eventually become football-only ground—in the Sarajevo neighbourhood of Grbavica started during the late 1940s.
 Although the city of Sarajevo had already had several football pitches with bleachers and stands (including the freshly built Koševo Stadium), it was decided by the Yugoslav communist authorities that resources are to be allocated towards construction of a new multi-sport facility for usage by various clubs under the umbrella of the SD Željezničar sports society.
 Many of the club's supporters, friends, and members, including a number of Yugoslav People's Army (JNA) personnel helped in the construction of the football ground.
 Unlike the construction of Koševo—a large-scale project with generous state support through funds and manpower—the construction of Grbavica had far fewer workers devoted to it and as a result took much longer to complete.
 A new pitch with a running track and drainage system was built along with rudimentary concrete stands.
 While the ground's southern and eastern end featured concrete-built stands, the western end had wooden stands that were taken from the recently torn Marijin Dvor ground.

 Grbavica began as a multi-use facility: in addition to football matches, competitions in cycling and athletics were organized.
 Eventually, its use became football only.

 The ground was officially opened on September 13, 1953 with the Yugoslav Second League western division match between Željezničar and RSD Šibenik. Željezničar won 4–1.